-When your former employee ("claimant") applies for UI benefits, the last employer reported by the claimant will receive a Notice of Unemployment Insurance Claim Filed (DE 1101CZ or DE 1101ER).
+When your former employee (claimant) applies for UI benefits, the last employer reported by the claimant will receive a Notice of Unemployment Insurance Claim Filed (DE 1101CZ or DE 1101ER).
 Only the last employer of record will receive this notice to advise them that the claimant has filed a UI claim, and it includes the reason the claimant stated for no longer working.

-If you have any information that would affect the claimant's eligibility for UI benefits, please complete the form and return it to the EDD within 10 days of the date the notice was mailed to you.
+If you have any information that would affect the claimant's eligibility for UI benefits, complete the form and return it to us within 10 days of the date the notice was mailed to you.
 If you believe that your UI reserve account should not be charged for the benefits, it is important that you provide information by the required deadline explaining why the claimant was terminated or the reasons the claimant gave for voluntarily quitting.
 The DE 1101CZ and DE 1101ER include instructions that explain how to complete the forms.
-Your information is needed to gather relevant facts that will assist the EDD in determining if the claimant is eligible to receive UI benefits.
+We need your information to gather relevant facts that will assist us in determining if the claimant is eligible to receive UI benefits.
 Failure to respond timely may result in an increase to your UI tax rate.